In this article, we’ll go through the difference between inside sales vs. outside sales. We’ll define:

 Inside Sales vs. Outside Sales: Key Differences and Similarities

-The primary difference between inside sales and outside sales is the location of the sale.
+The primary difference between inside and outside sales is the location of the sale.
 Inside sales happen remotely, whereas outside sales happen in person.

 But that’s not the only difference.